jncraton/computational-thinking-cpsc2020/lectures/13-for.md

 ----

 - `for` supports an else clause
-- It will be executed if the loop is not interupted
+- It will be executed if the loop is not interrupted

 else example
 ------------